-These layers will be underpinned with the Cardano treasury, which will receive an as yet undecided portion of newly minted Ada and transaction fees.
+These layers are supported by the Cardano treasury, which receives a portion of newly minted ADA and transaction fees.

 Cardano uses an entirely new mining algorithm called Ouroboros.
 According to its developers, it’s the first proof-of-stake mining algorithm that’s been mathematically proven to be secure.

 Some older cryptocurrencies like Bitcoin use “proof-of-work” mining, in which miners compete to solve problems, produce the next block and win a reward for doing so.
 By contrast “proof-of-stake” mining works by picking a semi-random stakeholder to solve the next block, with larger stakeholders (contributors with more ADA) more likely to be chosen.